Coronavirus Travel Tips: Cancellations, Ticket Changes, & Precautions Explained

 Flights to mainland China have been completely canceled until at least April 24th, with a reduction in flights to Hong Kong which is likely to continue to shrink.
 Luckily, if your flight is affected you can request a refund with no cancellation fees.
 Lufthansa is also rebooking customers automatically at no additional charge which is a nice gesture we wish more airlines adopted.

 Oh Spirit, leave it to them to have no fee waiver policy in place.
 According to Market Watch, the airliner says it is “offering flexible options to our guests who reached out with concerns about the COVID-19 coronavirus” since late January.
-But we’re not sure what that even means?
+We’ve requested clarity from the airline on exactly what that means.

 United is offering refunds for all flights booked to China — even if you purchased a nonrefundable ticket — and will be waiving change fees and fare difference for anyone who books a flight to airports in Northern Italy, China, Hong Kong, and South Korea between now and June 30th, so long as your new ticket is in the same ticket class as your original booking.
 If you booked your trip awhile ago, you’ll likely need to pay any fare differences.